DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 et. al. [@micromeasurements] propose that measuring execution time of algorithms directly via the microcontrollers internal timers (while subtracting the interrupt overhead) provides adequate measurements.
-An additional advantage is that the same code can be used to measure execution speed on several different microcontrollers, rather than relying on counting CPU cycles (as the process for this may vary greatly between controllers).
+An additional advantage is that the same code can be used to measue execution speed on several different microcontrollers, rather than relying on counting CPU cycles (as the process for this may vary greatly between controllers).
 As we will use fixed-size bitstrings for evaluation, we can then derive the throughput of the algorithm in $MB/s$ as